Domitian: Assassination

 Domitian was assassinated on 18 September 96 in a conspiracy by court officials.
 A highly detailed account of the plot and the assassination is provided by Suetonius.
 He alleges that Domitian's chamberlain Parthenius played the main role in the plot, and historian John Grainger cites Parthenius' likely fear over Domitian's recent execution of Nero's former secretary Epaphroditus as a possible motive.
 The act itself was carried out by a freedman of Parthenius named Maximus, and a steward of Domitian's niece Flavia Domitilla, named Stephanus.
 According to Suetonius, a number of omens had foretold Domitian's death.
-The Germanic soothsayer Larginus Proclus predicted the date of Domitian's death and was consequently sentenced to death by him.

-Several days prior to the assassination, Minerva had appeared to the emperor in a dream.
-She announced that she had been disarmed by Jupiter and could no longer give Domitian her protection.
 According to an auspice he had received, the Emperor believed that his death would be at midday.
 As a result, he was always restless around that time.
 On the day of the assassination, Domitian was distressed and repeatedly asked a servant to tell him what time it was.
 The servant, who was himself one of the plotters, lied to the emperor, telling him that it was already late in the afternoon.
 Apparently put at ease, the Emperor went to his desk to sign some decrees.
 Stephanus, who had been feigning an injury to his arm for several days and wearing a bandage to allow him to carry a concealed dagger, suddenly appeared:

-During the attack, Stephanus and Domitian had struggled on the floor, during which time Stephanus was stabbed by the emperor and died shortly afterward.
+During the attack, Stephanus and Domitian had struggled on the floor.
+Dio Cassius states that Stephanus was killed when those who were not part of the assassination rushed upon him.
 Domitian's body was carried away on a common bier and unceremoniously cremated by his nurse Phyllis.
 Later, she took the emperor's ashes to the Flavian Temple and mingled them with those of his niece, Julia.
 He was 44 years old.
 As had been foretold, his death came at midday.
 Cassius Dio, writing nearly a hundred years later, suggests that the assassination was improvised, while Suetonius implies it was a well-organized conspiracy, citing Stephanus' feigned injury and claiming that the doors to the servants' quarters had been locked prior to the attack and that a sword Domitian kept concealed beneath his pillow as a last line of personal protection against a would-be assassin, had also been removed beforehand.
 Dio included Domitia Longina among the conspirators, but in light of her attested devotion to Domitian—even years after her husband had died—her involvement in the plot seems highly unlikely.
 The precise involvement of the Praetorian Guard is unclear.
 One of the guard's commanders, Titus Petronius Secundus, was almost certainly aware of the plot.
 The other, Titus Flavius Norbanus, the former governor of Raetia, was a member of Domitian's family.